AshlingnLog/ATMSim/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Feature 1 Send to Friends - Send money to friends
+- [ ] Feature 1 Send to Friends - Send money to friends: Features selection to send money (along with options to deposit or withdrawl funds).
+If 'send money' if selected, there will be a data entry point with an option for input email address/phone number.
+Contingency, you can't send more money than you have.
+Must leave $1 remaining in account balance
 - [ ] Feature 2 Add Security levels - Password
 - [ ] Feature 3
     - [ ] Nested Feature